-- (a) Where a resident of Japan derives income from Israel which may be taxed in Israel in accordance with the provisions of this Convention, the amount of Israel tax payable in respect of that income shall be allowed as a credit against the Japanese tax imposed on that resident.
-The amount of credit, however, shall not exceed that part of the Japanese tax which is appropriate to that income. - (b) Where the income derived from Israel is a dividend paid by a company which is a resident of Israel to a company which is a resident of Japan and which owns not less than 25 per cent either of the voting shares of the company paying the dividend, or of the total shares issued by that company, the credit shall take into account the Israel tax payable by the company paying the dividend in respect of its income.
+(a) Where a resident of Japan derives income from Mexico which may be taxed in Mexico in accordance with the provisions of this Convention, the amount of Mexican tax payable in respect of that income shall be allowed as a credit against the Japanese tax imposed on that resident.
+The amount of credit, however, shall not exceed that part of the Japanese tax which is appropriate to that income.

+(b) Where the income derived from Mexico is a dividend paid by a company which is a resident of Mexico to a company which is a resident of Japan, the credit shall take into account the Mexican tax payable by the company paying the dividend in respect of its income.